TessaTlu/elise_health_inspector/README.md

 Hello, this is my first pet-project

-Indi is a combination of a simple interface, convolutional and classic neural networks based on the scikit-learn, pandas, opencv and tensorflow
+Indi is a combination of a simple interface, convolutional and classic neural networks based on the scikit-learn, pandas, opencv and tensorflow.

 Indi can predict heart disease with 97% accuracy and pneumonia with 92% accuracy.
 If you do not trust to this numbers you can check it yourself.
 1) To check accuracy of heart_model you can run model_build.py